-In summary, we believe there is enough evidence to suggest that using private label product prices to infer national brand costs is a reasonable assumption in this industry.
-There is reason to believe, therefore, that this measure of markup can be appropriate for at least some categories and products in this industry.
-Further, since the private label will have some markup, and the nationally branded products have advantages on size and scale in production, packaging and negotiation on input prices, we believe that private label product prices provide a conservative measure of these costs.
+markup, and the nationally branded products have advantages on size and scale in production, packaging, and negotiation on input prices, we believe that private-label product prices provide a conservative measure of these costs.

-IV.
-Data
+7.4 Data

-We use scanner data from Dominick's Finer Food (DFF), which is one of the largest retail supermarket chains in the larger Chicago metropolitan area, operating 94 stores with a market share of about 25 percent.
-Large multi-store U.S. Supermarket chains of this type made up about \$310,146,666,000 in total annual sales in 1992, which was 86.3% of total retail grocery sales (Supermarket Business, 1993).
-In 1999 the retail grocery sales has reached \$435 billion (Chevalier, Kashyap, and Rossi, 2000).
+We use scanner data from Dominick's Finer Food (DFF), which is one of the largest retail supermarket chains in the larger Chicago metropolitan area, operating ninety-four stores with a market share of about 25 percent.
+Large multistore U.S. supermarket chains of this type made up about \$310,146,666,000 in total annual sales in 1992, which was 86.3 percent of total retail grocery sales (Supermarket Business 1993).
+In 1999 the retail grocery sales had reached \$435 billion (Chevalier, Kashyap, and Rossi 2000).
 Thus the chain we study is a representative of a major class of the retail grocery trade.
-Moreover, Dominick's type multi-store supermarket chains' sales constitute about 14 percent of the total retail sales of about \$2,250 billion in the US.
-Since retail sales account for about 9.3 percent of the GDP, our data set is a representative of as much as 1.28 percent of the GDP, which seems substantial.
+Moreover, Dominick's-type multistore supermarket chains' sales constitute about 14 percent of the total retail sales of about \$2,250 billion in theUnited States.
+Since retail sales account for about 9.3 percent of the gross domestic product (GDP), our data set is a representative of as much as 1.28 percent of the GDP, which seems substantial.
 Thus the market we are studying has a quantitative economic significance as well.

-The original Dominick's data, which have been used also by Chevalier, et al. (2000), Müller, et al. (2001), Dutta, et al. (2002), and Levy, et al. (2002), consist of up to 400 weekly observations of actual transaction prices in 29 different categories, covering the period from September 14, 1989 to May 8, 1997.
+The original Dominick's data-which have been used also by Chevalier, Kashyap, and Rossi (2000); Müller et al. (2001); Dutta, Bergen, and Levy (2002); and Levy, Dutta, and Bergen (2002)-consist of up to 400 weekly observations of actual transaction prices in twenty-nine different categories, covering the period from 14 September 1989 to 8 May 1997.
 The length of individual product price time series, however, varies depending on when the data collection for the specific category began and ended.
-Note that Dominick's UPC-level database does not include all products the chain sells.
-The database we use represents approximately 30 percent of Dominick's revenues (Chevalier, et al., 2000).
-The data come from the chain's scanner database which contains actual retail transaction prices of the products along with the profit margin the supermarket makes on each one of them.
+Note that Dominick's Universal Product Code-level database does not include all products the chain sells.
+The database we use represents approximately 30 percent of Dominick's revenues (Chevalier, Kashyap, and Rossi 2000).
+The data come from the chain's scanner database, which contains actual retail transaction prices of the products along with the profit margin the supermarket makes on each one of them.
 From the information on retail prices and the profit margin, we have constructed the weekly time series of wholesale prices.

-The retail prices are the actual transaction prices: the price customers paid at the cash register each week.
+The retail prices are the actual transaction prices: the prices customers paid at the cash register each week.
 If the item was on sale, then the price data we have reflect the sale price.
-Although the retail prices are set on a chain-wide basis at the corporate headquarters of Dominick's, there may still be some price variation across the stores depending on the competitive market structure in and around the location of the stores (Levy, et al., 1998).
-According to Chevalier, et al. (2000), Dominick's maintains three such price zones.
-Thus, for example, if a particular store of the chain is located in the vicinity of a Cub Food store, then the store may be designated a "Cub-fighter" and as such, it may pursue a more aggressive pricing policy in comparison to the stores located in other zones.
+Although the retail prices are set on a chain-wide basis at the corporate headquarters of Dominick's, there may still be some price variation across the stores depending on the competitive market structure in and around the location of the stores (Levy et al. 1998).
+According to Chevalier, Kashyap, and Rossi (2000), Dominick's maintains three such price zones.
+Thus, for example, if a particular store of the chain is located in the vicinity of a Cub Food store, then the store may be designated a "Cub-fighter" and, as such, it may pursue a more aggressive pricing policy in comparison to the stores located in other zones.
 In the analysis described below we have used all the data available from all stores by properly aggregating them across the stores.
-Note that our retail prices reflect any retailer's coupons or discounts, but, as mentioned above, do not include manufacturer coupons.
+Note that our retail prices reflect any retailer's coupons or discounts but, as mentioned above, do not include manufacturer coupons.